Sat, Oct 13

 1.2.x nighlies have support for ipv6

 This can also be a problem for people using 1.2.x, as the "native_ipv6" line has also made it's way into vyatta-keepalived.pl in those nightly versions at some point in the past.
-So trying to upgrade from some early 2017 nightly to a current version will break VRRP in 1.2.x too.
+So trying to upgrade from some early 2017 nightly to a current version may break VRRP in 1.2.x too, at least if you are not upgrading all devices at the same time.

 Feb 7 2018